ROTORUA METHODIST CHURCH AND BAINBRIDGE CENTRE

 This comfortably seats 200/250 people on upholstered individual chairs, which can be arranged to suit any requirements.
 One of the main features is a~ Croft two manual pipe organ, well maintained in its original condition, having been moved from the original Methodist Church building in Rotorua.

-There is an up to date sound system, and a Loop System for those with hearing impairment.
+There is a data projector, an up to date sound system, and a Loop System for those with hearing impairment.
 The complex also has two pianos.
 The entrance to the auditorium is through a large foyer area, which is often used for morning teas and social gatherings.

 This was designed with youth groups in mind, and is constructed with concrete block walls.
 It is idea/for games etc and is large enough for a full volley ball court.
 There are toilet facilities off the hall, including showers, so we are well catered for if any groups wish to sleep overnight.
 There are also other toilet facilities for men and women, one with wheelchair access situated off the foyer and auditorium.

-There are three well equipped classrooms which can be used for various smaller groups.
+There is one well equipped classroom which can be used for various smaller groups.
 Additionally at the rear of the building is a large classroom opening out onto an outdoor playground area.
 This is currently rented out on a permanent arrangement to a privately operated Community Creche.
 This facility is used from Monday to Friday each week 9am-12 noon with two afternoon sessions weekly.

 Three well equipped offices open off the entry foyer.
 One is used as the Church administration office.
 The minister also has an office/ library, leaving one adjacent office for other use.
 The lounge is self contained with tea making facilities etc.